 - Private Brussels Sightseeing Tour plus Antwerp Day Trip

-- Brussels Small Group Walking Tour
+- Brussels Small-Group Walking Tour

-This structure looks other worldly and is a testament to the creativity of the people that created it.
+This structure looks otherworldly and is a testament to the creativity of the people that created it.
 Constructed in 1958 for the World’s Fair, the Atomium is a silver beacon near Bruxelles Park outside of the city center.

-CNN even named it Europe’s most bizarre building and I think that title is justifiable earned.
+CNN even named it Europe’s most bizarre building and I think that title is justifiably earned.
 I’ve been told you can buy a ticket to visit the top bubble for a great view of the surrounding area.

 There’s even a restaurant up there that I think would be great for dinner over the lit city, but I haven’t been up there.
 I prefer to appreciate the Atomium from the ground.